elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions.md

 url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
 score: -1.0
 related_article1:
-    id: 163767
+    id: 163763
-    title: >-
-        How do you identify the asymptote of an exponential function from its graph?
+    title: What is the general form of an exponential function and how does it differ from a linear function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
+    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
 related_article2:
-    id: 163767
+    id: 163778
-    title: >-
-        How do you identify the asymptote of an exponential function from its graph?
+    title: What is a real-world example of exponential decay, and how is it mathematically represented?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
+    url: /learn/mathematics/questions/what-is-a-realworld-example-of-exponential-decay-and-how-is-it-mathematically-represented
 related_article3:
-    id: 163788
+    id: 163765
-    title: >-
-        How can exponential functions be used to model population growth in real-world scenarios?
+    title: How does the constant multiplier effect influence the behavior of an exponential function?
     subject: Mathematics
+    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
+related_article4:
+    id: 163765
+    title: How does the constant multiplier effect influence the behavior of an exponential function?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
+related_article5:
+    id: 163785
+    title: What is the zero exponent rule and how does it apply to exponential functions?
+    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
+    url: /learn/mathematics/questions/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions
 ---

 &nbsp;